taext/tiny-time/README.md

-### z1 NOTATION
+### z:1 NOTATION

-z1 Notation is base 60, lining everything up nicely with the alpha-numeric characters:
+z:1 notation is base 60, lining everything up nicely with the alpha-numeric characters:

         'a' through 'y' is 1-25
          Zero is 'z'